 - Usually popular, the angel costume only topped the charts in two states (maybe an indication of 2020’s bleak outlook.
 If you want to stand out from the crowd this year, angels are a safe bet.

-List of Channels by State:
+List of popular Halloween costumes by state

 |New Mexico||Harley Quinn|

 Whether you go for Pennywise or an angel, a mask-donning princess or fully-cloaked Spider-Man, make sure to avoid your state’s most popular costume (unless you want to twin with your friends).